MEET OUR TEAM

 A Charleston native, Ricky has been a leader in the A/E/C industry for over 40 years, overseeing numerous projects across the Tri-County, including the construction of SMHa’s office years ago.
 A graduate of the College of Charleston, Ricky is a South Carolina Licensed General Contractor.
 He and his wife have been married for over 40 years and are active members of St. Andrews Church.

 With a dedication to serving her childhood home, Marie is proud to share SMHa's commitment to this region through sustainable and appropriate architecture.
-A graduate of University of Florida, Marie returned to Charleston where she has served on Charleston City Council, Berkeley County Board of Elections & Voter Registration, Berkeley County Sheriff's Office Citizen Advisory Board, March of Dimes Signature Chefs Auction Gala chair, and is a proud member of the Preservation Society of Charleston, the Historical Library Society, the Gibbes Museum of Art, National Alliance on Mental Illness, and National Eating Disorders Association.
+A graduate of University of Florida, Marie returned to Charleston where she has served on Charleston City Council, Berkeley County Board of Elections & Voter Registration, Berkeley County Sheriff's Office Citizen Advisory Board, March of Dimes Signature Chefs Auction Gala chair, National Alliance on Mental Illness, and National Eating Disorders Association.
+Additionally, she volunteers with several local arts-based organizations, including The Gibbes Museum of Art.

 A Charleston native, Erin graduated from the University of Alabama, after which she quickly returned home to begin her career and family.
 Erin's warm, welcoming personality and organization skills keep the office running smoothly while, at the same time, providing an exceptional experience for our clients.
 She is a proud wife and mother of two and enjoys playing tennis, traveling, and spending time on the boat and outdoors with her family.